Flat Duo Jets: Impact

 When writing about Flat Duo Jets, music critic David Menconi said, "Their biggest fans have always been other musicians."

 Jack White, the leader singer and guitarist of The White Stripes, has often acknowledged their influence.
 The White Stripes organized like Flat Duo Jets, with just a drummer and guitarist.
-They also copied Flat Duo Jets "monochromatic color schemes, affinity for cheap plastic guitars, and simple, old-school songwriting…" In the documentary It Might Get Loud, White plays Flat Duo Jets' recording of the traditional "Froggie Went A-Courtin'" and discusses the impact that the band had on him.
+They also copied Flat Duo Jets "monochromatic color schemes, affinity for cheap plastic guitars, and simple, old-school songwriting..."
+In the documentary It Might Get Loud, White plays Flat Duo Jets' recording of the traditional "Froggie Went A-Courtin'" and discusses the impact that the band had on him.
 He also said he owned all of the Flat Duo Jets albums when he was a teenager.
 In addition, The White Stripes used to cover Flat Duo Jet's "You Belong to Me" or "Apple Blossom Time" in their live shows.
 White said that Romweber is "one of the best-kept secrets of the rock and roll underground."

-In 2013, the Dex Romweber Duo opened for The White Stripes in Boston.
+In 2013, the Dex Romweber Duo opened for Jack White in Boston.
 White collaborated with Romweber and Sara Romweber to record a 7” record at his Third Man Records studio in Nashville, Tennessee.
 White said, "You have no idea how long I’ve waited to hear that guitar tone in my studio."

 Flat Duo Jets also influenced The Black Keys, Neko Case, and Exene Cervenka of X. Cervenka says, "He [Romweber] is classic, timeless, transcendent, pure.
 He has a talent few people will ever have."
 Chan Marshall of Cat Power chose a Sears Silvertone for her first guitar because Romweber played that model.